kaibrach/EB_Workshop/README.md

 1. Open Windows Powershell
 2. navigate to the directory of the workshop folder
 3. `docker run -it --rm -v "$(pwd):/tf" -p 8888:8888 -p 6006:6006 schmiederx/workshop:latest`
+4. Copy the http link from the command line and past it to the webrowser